bncdng/bncdng/README.md

-### Hello there 👋
+### Hello People 👋

- 😄 Pronouns: she/her
+ Pronouns: she/her

- 🌱 I’m currently learning Web Development. 🙃
+ I’m currently learning Web Development. 🙃

 <!--
 **bncdng/bncdng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.